 SCM GLOBE PRO enables creation of continuously evolving models of the Russian supply chains (or any other supply chains):

-- automatically import actual data for products, military units, vehicles, and routes as situations evolve
+- Import actual data for products, military units, vehicles, and routes as situations evolve

-- automatically update supply chain models based on this data to reflect actual events – day by day or hour by hour
+- Update supply chain models based on this data to reflect actual events – day by day or hour by hour

-- simulations of updated models show the most likely supply chain problems to occur in the coming days
+- Simulations show the most likely supply problems to occur in the coming days

-- Simulations show best ways to improve or disrupt these supply chains
+- See how to improve or disrupt these supply chains